yecril71pl/cpp-docs.pl-pl/docs/standard-library/numeric-limits-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Maksymalna zaokrąglania błąd dla tego typu.
+Maksymalna zaokrąglania błąd dla typu.

 ### <a name="example"></a>Przykład